brson/rust-contract-comparison/blog/parity-ink.md

 For now I think I'll ignore the Substrate website and follow these docs.

-So the documentation flow here seems to have not worked for me: the moste prominent links were leading me to Substrate documentation, while I think I wanted to end up at the Polkadot Builder's Portal, the link to which was not as obvious.
+So the documentation flow here seems to have not worked for me: the most prominent links were leading me to Substrate documentation, while I think I wanted to end up at the Polkadot Builder's Portal, the link to which was not as obvious.